ryancarr/HackerRank/README.md

 ## C++
 This is the series of challenges aimed at C++ developers.
 As expected the first few are rather simple in nature.
 But the difficulty quickly ramps up.
 Some of these challenges may take more than one day to complete.

+## Python
+This is the series of challenges for Python developers for basic to expert problem solving.

+## Problem Solving
+This is the series of challenges for basic to expert problem solving.